skushagra/oq-compile/README.md

-# oq-compile
+# Open QASM Compiler

-A QASM parser, validator and AST generator in Rust
+This is a Rust based implementation for a lexer, pasrser, validator and AST generator(compiler in future) for OpenQASM.